swagylicious/CPSC-1520-Workbook/backlog/040/ReadMe.md

 ## Name List

 The [name-list](./demos/name-list/js/main.js) demo builds an unordered list with user input from the browser's `prompt` and `confirm` functions.

+> Let's modify this demo by doing two things.
+First, let's make use of template literals for building up the HTML markup in our JavaScript code.
+Second, let's write our code so that it independently waits until the document has finished loading (rather than depending on the `defer` attribute in the script tag).